pupilfirst/wd201-scripts/todo-user-interface/todo-interface-milestone/README.md

 3. Move the custom CSS to a separate file.

 ## Submission Requirements
-1. Initialize a git repository in the project folder and push the code to GiutHub.
+1. Initialize a git repository in the project folder and push the code to GitHub.
 2. Deploy the project on [Glitch](https://glitch.com/).

 #### Try to make the HTML and CSS look as close to the design as possible.